⭐️ 6 fundamental considerations when choosing your packaging materials

-Rigid packaging impacts the environment more than corrugated, since there are more components and processes needed to create this kind of packaging.
+Rigid packaging impacts the environment more than corrugated or folding carton, since there are more components and processes needed to create this kind of packaging.

 However, because rigid packaging is also known as ‘premium packaging’ or ‘luxury packaging’ customers are more likely to reuse and keep these types of boxes for other purposes in their homes!

 Rigid packaging is a good option for:

 - Luxury products

 On the other hand: